nancyirisarri/udacity_hadoop/project/README.md

 ## Contents

-- To give a sales breakdown by product category across all the stores:
+- To give a sales breakdown by product category across all the stores, use the mapper and reducer in [sales_per_category](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/sales_per_category).

-  - sales_per_category/mapper.py
-  - sales_per_category/reducer.py
--
+- To give the monetary value for the highest individual sale for each separate store, use the files in [highest_sale](https://github.com/nancyirisarri/udacity_hadoop/tree/master/project/highest_sale).

 ## How To
 1. Modify the given mapper.py and reducer.py for the input and output data.